temporalio/documentation/sample-apps/java/client/devserver-client-sample/README.md

 ## Configuring Clients

 Configuration for the Development Service is built into Temporal Clients.
-Clients know the service is run on localhost (127.0.0.1) using port 7233.
+Clients know the Temporal Service is run on localhost (127.0.0.1) using port 7233.
 Calling `newLocalServiceStubs` sets up the default service details for you.

 ```